Fraktality/spr/README.md

 ## Features
 #### A small, easy to use API
 - spr is easy enough for designers and learning programmers to understand.
 - spr only needs a target value and motion parameters.
-It handles all other aspects of animation automatically and correctly, from interaction with the Roblox task scheduler to datatype-specific interpolation.
+It handles all other aspects of animation automatically.

 #### Easy-to-tune motion
 - Motion is defined by *frequency* and *damping ratio*.